 Fresh Ground Black Pepper

-2–3 slices thick bacon per sandwich (thin is optional)
+2–3 slices thick bacon per sandwich (thin is optional, and will take less time to bake)

 2 hearty white slices sandwich bread per blt